donahut/donahut.github.io/README.md

 donahut.github.io
 =================

 This is my personal webpage.
-It's pretty simple, but I like it.
+It's pretty simple (and very overdue to be rebuilt), but it gets the job done.

 In case you are wondering, the font used is [Blackout](http://www.fontsquirrel.com/fonts/Blackout) and the glitch